515th year of the true gods

 His hands dropped to his sides, and he stood exposed on one side of the shield as the dragon passed by on the other side.

 I should be terrified.
 Why aren’t I?
-Avril wondered, his mind calm when it had no right to be.
+Avril wondered, his mind inexplicably calm.

 The dragon beat its wings and blinked, and whatever spell held Avril snapped.

 His heart jolted in his chest, shocking him into action.
-He stumbled and ran back to the laser-cannon.
+He stumbled and staggered back to the laser-cannon.

 Abyss!
 Hypnosis?
 How were they ever defeated?

 The dragon climbed away from Avril, its talons skimmed the electromagnetic-shield like the surface of a still lake and carved stark blue lines behind it as it crossed the city.